RhysB/Project-Poseidon/README.md

 We include files from the mc-dev Github repository.
 This code is automatically generated using minecraft_server.jar and sourced from the Bukkit repositories.
 * MC-DEV: 1a792ed860ebe2c6d4c40c52f3bc7b9e0789ca23 (https://github.com/Bukkit/mc-dev/commit/1a792ed860ebe2c6d4c40c52f3bc7b9e0789ca23)

-If Mojang or a Mojang employee wants to have this repository removed due to including Minecraft source like bukkit/mc-dev, please contact me or make an issue.
+If Mojang Studios or someone on their behalf wants to have this repository removed due to including copyrighted Minecraft sources like bukkit/mc-dev, please contact me or make an issue.